 The first fire is the active, outward, commanding face.
 This is Mars in his battle mode, his decision-making mode, his risk-taking mode.
 The senapati does not wait for permission, he does not over-consult, he does not lose energy in deliberation that should have been spent on action.
 He sees the cosmic problem, he assembles the resources, he marches, and he engages.
 The deva army wins the war against Tarakasura because Kartikeya, as senapati, refuses to let the campaign stall.

-A native carrying the senapati fire shows up in the world as a person who moves decisions forward.
-They are the people that committees turn to when paralysis has set in.
-They are the founders, the captains, the surgeons mid-operation, the firefighters running into the building.
+A person carrying the senapati fire shows up in the world as someone who moves decisions forward.
+They are the people that committees turn to when paralysis has set in: founders, captains, surgeons mid-operation, and firefighters running into the building.
 The placement that produces this expression most cleanly is Mars in an angular house (especially the tenth, the house of public action) in a sign that suits him (Mesha, Vrischika, or Makara).
 When the chart conditions support it, the senapati fire is one of the most useful gifts Jyotish recognises.

 The Tapasvi Fire

 The second fire is the inward, ascetic, contemplative face.
 This is the Mars who, after the campaign, withdraws to Palani and remains.
 The fire has not gone out; it has simply turned inward, where it does the slower, deeper work of self-discipline that the senapati could not do while he was at the front.
-Kartikeya in his Palani aspect is shown stripped of ornament, holding only a staff, and described by classical commentators as Dandayudhapani, "he whose weapon is the staff."
+In the Palani tradition, Kartikeya is shown stripped of ornament, holding only a staff, as Dandayudhapani, "he whose weapon is the staff."
 The transition from spear to staff is the precise image of the second fire: the same energy held with greater inwardness, now turned to the work of refining its own carrier.

-A native carrying the tapasvi fire shows up in the world as a person of deep, sustained, self-imposed discipline.
-They are the athletes who train at the same hour every morning for thirty years, the scholars who hold a vow of focus across a long career, the meditators who sit through the temperament's own resistance until it gives way.
-The placement that produces this expression most cleanly is Mars aspected by Saturn, Mars in Vrischika, or Mars in the twelfth house in a configuration that honours its inward turn.
-The tapasvi fire is rarer in modern charts than the senapati fire, but it remains one of the most quietly powerful Mars expressions the tradition recognises.
+A person carrying the tapasvi fire shows up in the world through deep, sustained, self-imposed discipline.
+They are the athletes who train at the same hour every morning for decades, the scholars who hold a vow of focus across a long career, and the meditators who sit through the temperament's own resistance until it gives way.
+This expression is especially visible when Mars is shaped by Saturn, placed in Vrischika, or set in the twelfth house in a configuration that honours its inward turn.
+The tapasvi fire may be less obvious than the senapati fire, but it remains one of the most quietly powerful Mars expressions the tradition recognises.

 Why the Two Fires Matter Together